Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Overall Empirical Assessment

-\paragraph{Improving Zer-Shot Translation Performance} Table~\ref{tab:main-bleu-otr} lists the results of both supervised and zero-shot translations.
-Clearly both data denoising and vocabulary masking significantly improve the zero-shot translation performance in all cases, although there are still considerable differences among different MNMT variants.
-Combing them together (``Both'') achieves the best performance, which obtains an improvement of 2.4 to 4.2 BLEU scores and reduces the ratios of off-target translations from more than 20\% to as low as 3.1\%.
-Encouragingly, our approaches consistently improve zero-shot translation performance without sacrificing the quality of supervised translation.
+Table~\ref{tab:main-bleu-otr} lists the results of both supervised and zero-shot translations.
+Clearly, both data denoising, vocabulary masking, and unlikelihood training can significantly improve the zero-shot translation performance in all cases.
+Combing them together achieves the best performance, demonstrating the complementarity between data uncertainty and model uncertainty.
+We also demonstrate the effectiveness of our proposed method using different metrics like COMET and ChrF, as shown in Table~\ref{tab:main-comet-chrf}.

-{ We further apply our approaches on the OPUS-100 dataset with all 100 languages and achieve significant improvements (see Table~\ref{tab:main-bleu-otr-opus100}), which demonstrate the scalability of our approaches to massively multilingual translation tasks. }

-\paragraph{Mitigating Beam Search Degradation Problem} Our approaches can also alleviate the beam search degradation problem effectively.
-As shown in Figure~\ref{fig:beam-search-degradation-ours}, data denoising can improve the zero-shot translation performance with small beam sizes significantly while vocabulary masking is better at maintaining the performance with larger beam sizes.
-The steadily good performance across the beam sizes when combining these approaches further demonstrates the complementarity of them.